Stroke Treatment plan

 During the occupational therapy, patients will reacquaint themselves with activities they are wanting to take up again.
 Often an occupational therapist is involved in the treatment.
 For the patient – but also for the partner and family – the guidance and advice of the social worker is important.
 They will advise you on arranging financial matters and applying for subventions.
 Also the nursing staff makes a major contribution.

 Skills taught in the different therapies will be trained.
-Your rehabilitation doctor leads the multidisciplinary team and draws up the treatment programme.
-They will monitor and discuss the patient’s progress.
+Your rehabilitation doctor leads the multidisciplinary team and makes the treatment programme.
+The team will monitor and discuss the patient’s progress in weekly meetings.

 The rehabilitation treatment consists of stimulating skills and teaching compensation strategies.
 It is important to have insight into one’s own situation.
 Someone who can’t walk immediately understands the consequences.
 Being unable to speak causes complications you wouldn’t have thought of.
 And people who have lost their memory often don’t even realise they’re forgetting things.
 They will often forget about the tools there to help them.
 Rehabilitation trains people in improving their awareness and offers solutions and alternatives.